data-edu/rviews_blog_series/1-post.md

 **Step 1: See the concept**

-When I read something like “Use `pivot_longer()` to transform a dataset from wide format to long format”, I can imagine a dataset going from wide to long.
-Imagining what happens with the variables and their contents is much harder.
-I’ve been using R for over five years and I’d still struggle to visualize the contents of many columns rearranging themselves into one.
+When I read something like “Use `pivot_longer()` to transform a dataset from wide to long”, I can imagine the shape of a dataset changing.
+But it’s harder to imagine what happens with the variables and their contents as the dataset’s shape changes.
+I’ve been using R for over five years and I still struggle to visualize the contents of many columns rearranging themselves into one.

 **Step 2: See how the concept is used**